 Day 6: Kate emailed a post she had been reading that morning about intercessors taking their places again.
 It talked about the angels of fire breaking through.
 As I continued to read, it also referred to a torch.
 Then, that evening at a homeschool dance, “Hello” by Lionel Richie was played, which was the song God gave me last September when all this started.
 Immediately, I was surrounded with a surge of the love of the Lord.

-Day 7: In the morning worship service at our church, I entered an open vision, where I sat in a tribal circle like a counsel.
+Day 7: In the morning worship service at our church, I entered an open vision, where I sat in a tribal circle, like a counsel meeting.
 A fire burned in the middle.
 Jesus stood next to me.
+At first, I freaked out, as it reminded me of the rituals I had experienced as a child, but Jesus’s presence calmed me.
+I knew it was really Him, because He showed me the scars on His hands and feet.

-“Scoop some up.”
+“Scoop some up,” Jesus said, referring to the fire.
 So, I leaned over and scooped some into a cup and held the cup full of fire carefully.
 He said, “Use the fire to light the others.”
 Then, I saw a path of torches being lit, and I saw a processional of the coming King.
 He said, “Put the fire in you, and carry it to light the towers.”
 I poured the fire from the cup into my belly.

 Many times, as you’ve probably already noticed, God uses imagery that may seem controversial.
 Everything in earth and in heaven belongs to and has been created by Yahweh.
 Satan and his cohorts can only twist and pervert what is made by Yahweh in the first place.